 Shortly after turning south, the road then splits with east-west choices, us taking the west route.
 This wound its way around the tops of several tall ridges, ending at what was some sort of mining claim on Lehman Mountain.

+Along the way we passed a trail that led down into one of the canyons and a mark on the map called Lehman Mill.
+It sounded interesting, so we decided to investigate.
 The trail itself wound down into a wash which it followed for several hundred yards.
 Despite the Record Monsoons rains we had this year it was largely intact with only a few skid plate grinds to show.
 Eventually we arrived at a windmill and a small corral, with roads leading in three directions.

 Initially I was disappointed, as I thought this was the Lehman Mill we had seen…and there was nothing but your garden-variety Arizona windmill and some tanks.
 A quick look on my “new” GPS confirmed that the mill was a bit further to the south, so we proceeded in that direction, noting that an older trail also headed off up the hillside to the south.
 After a few hundred yards, we came upon what was obviously Lehman’s mill, complete with boiler and various ruins.

+After taking a break to investigate the area and consult the TOPO app, we headed back to the older road to the south, thinking this was the road we were looking for that headed to Bradshaw’s grave.
 Actually, this road does go to that area…but it has been in a state of disuse for many years, and research found a ride report from 2009 where a group of quads did this trail and found it to be just big enough for quads…as I found out after a few hundred yards of travel.
 Too tight for my SxS, so we turned back, thinking that our intended route to the grave was yet again foiled.

 Now, back at the windmill there was a trail that traveled up the mountain to the west and looked to be fairly used, but I dismissed it as not going anywhere…something I tend to do at times based on what I think I know.
 I call it trail prejudice.